ropensci-archive/roweb2/content/blog/2018-04-03-rtika-introduction.md

 My hope is that even if `rtika` does not have the required parser, it will still be useful for Content-Type detection and metadata.
 I noticed Tika does not yet have strong support for Latex or Markdown, which is unfortunate because those are actively used in the R community.
 Tika currently reads and writes Latex and Markdown files, captures metadata, and recognizes the MIME type when downloading with `tika_fetch()`.
 However, Tika does not have parsers to fully understand the document structure, render it to XHTML, and extract the plain text without markup.
 For these cases, Pandoc will be more useful (See: <https://pandoc.org/demos.html> ).
 However, Tika still helps identify them and get metadata.

-Another step is to include an install script for the Tesseract OCR software (Smith 2007).
+Another step is to include an install script for the Tesseract OCR software [^13].
 Out of the box, Tika will be enhanced by Tesseract for `pdf` files with document images, if Tesseract is available on the system.
 For installation tips, see <https://wiki.apache.org/tika/TikaOCR> and <https://github.com/tesseract-ocr/tesseract/wiki>.

 It is possible to integrate the `rJava` package.
 Many in the R community know `rJava`.
 Some like its speed while others say it is difficult to install.
 I think `rJava` would be a nice enhancement, but want to make it optional feature instead of a dependency.
 If `rJava` were already installed on a system, `rtika` would detect that and reduce the start-up overhead for each call to `tika()`.
 Because the 2.0 version of Tika is planned to significantly reduce start-up time, I view this as a lower priority.